Please note this walk meets at the Statue of Winston Churchill in Parliament Square. ( The nearest tube is Westminster)

 HELLO LONDON! – THE PRACTICALS

 Hello London! takes place every Sunday at 10 am.
-The meeting point is just outside exit 4 of Westminster Tube.
+The meeting point is by the Winston Churchill statue in Parliament Square, a 30-second walk from Westminster Tube.
 N.B.
 The Changing of the Horse Guards ceremony takes place every day.
 It’s up close, right there, intimate.
 We’ll be there.
 The Buckingham Palace ceremony isn’t held every day.
 On the Wednesdays and Sundays when it is on we’ll be right there, at a carefully chosen, superb vantage point.

 LONDON WALKS PRIVATE WALKS